Our team is here to support you 24/7. Please feel free to provide your queries. You will get response within few minutes.

 Accommodation: Teahouse

 After a short climb, you’ll reach a valley on the north side of the Larkya Glacier from where you can enjoy great views of Cho Danda and Larkya Peak.
-You’ll walk across moraines of the glacier, making a gradual ascent, which becomes steeper in the last section of the pass.
+You’ll walk across the moraines of the glacier, making a gradual ascent, which becomes steeper in the last section of the pass.
 From here, there are outstanding views of Himlung Himal, Cheo Himal, and the massive Annapurna II.
 You’ll finish with a rewarding walk into misty low pastures in the early evening with Mount Manaslu looming in the distance.

 Trekking time: 7-9 hours